www.swap-bot.com

 philatelic endeavors

 I like postage stamps quite a bit but have learned that the walk-in U.S. Post Office is NOT the place to buy them!
 My local P.O. never seems to have much in the way of stamps.
-I recently wanted a page of 28 cent U.S. postcard stamps and all they had to sell me was a roll of 100 of them!
+I recently wanted a page of U.S. postcard stamps and all they had to sell me was a roll of 100 of them!
 (When I told the guy I didn't want that many because the price of them is going up soon, he wasn't even aware of that!)
 Other times they've told me they were out of very common types of stamps.
 I looked around, and asked the guy, "This IS the Post Office, right?!"
 I've taken to ordering what I want/need thru their webite (usps.com) and find a lot of really cool stamps that way.
 They've put me on their mailing list for the USPS stamp collecting magazine (USA Philatelic) that comes out quarterly too.
 Lots of cool new U.S. stamps coming out in 2012!
 If you're sending a pc or an envelope to me snail mail and can use interesting stamps on it, I'd really appreciate it!
 I'm too cheap to keep many unused--I send out what I buy to others.

 postcard preferences

 I'm working on getting a lot of lighthouse cards.
 Living in land-locked Colorado makes this tough, but if you have one and get me for a sender's choice pc swap, please consider sending me that one!
+I've gotten to the point that it's the lesser known ones that I need now though.

 I'm also interested in U.S. President cards--not so much cards of the men themselves, but of their burial places/graves, homes, and museums/libraries.